Mohammad Reza Nekoonam

-Grand Ayatollah Mohammad Reza Nekoonam (Persian: آیت الله محمد رضا نکونام) Iranian Twelver Shi'a Clergy.
+Grand Ayatollah Mohammad Reza Nekoonam (آیت الله محمد رضا نکونام; 9 January 1949 – 7 August 2024) was an Iranian Twelver Shi'a cleric.

-Life
+Biography

-Ayatollah Mohammad Reza Nekoonam (Persian: آیت الله محمد رضا نکونام) Iranian Twelver Shi'a Clergy, was born into the physical realm in a family with heavenly attractions and great spiritual states in Golpaygan on January 9, 1949.
-Since he was three, he was taught by spiritual teachers and distinguished masters of various fields, particularly, Islamic mysticism.
-Most of them used to live in Tehran and have been the top scholars of Iran.
+Ayatollah Mohammad Reza Nekoonam was born in Golpaygan on 9 January 1949.
+From the age of three, he was taught by spiritual teachers and distinguished masters of various fields, particularly, Islamic mysticism.
+Most of them used to live in Tehran and were the top scholars of Iran.

+Nekoonam died on 7 August 2024, at the age of 75.

 Arrest

 On 1 January 2015, Nekoonam was arrested and given a five-year prison sentence after he defended high-speed internet and called for greater internet freedoms in September 2014.
 He suffered a stroke while in prison.

 On 16 September 2017, Nekoonam was sentenced to 5 years in prison and was stripped of his priesthood.

 Teaching experiences

-Ayatollah Nekoonam has been teaching over 40 years at Qom Seminary.
-Some of the main areas where he has written many books on include fiqh (advanced Islamic jurisprudence), usul (advanced Islamic principles), Islamic mysticism, philosophy, moral philosophy, sociology, economics, history, politics, psychology, law, studies of angels and jinn, dream interpretation, poetry, music, women, seminaries, medicine, Koranic exegesis, etymology, etc.
+Ayatollah Nekoonam taught for over 40 years at the Qom Seminary.
+Some of the main areas where he wrote many books on included fiqh (advanced Islamic jurisprudence), usul (advanced Islamic principles), Islamic mysticism, philosophy, moral philosophy, sociology, economics, history, politics, psychology, law, studies of angels and jinn, dream interpretation, poetry, music, women, seminaries, medicine, Koranic exegesis, etymology, etc.